• Skip to primary navigation

 Manuel Antonio Crowds

-It is very crowded mid December – end of April.
+The busiest time is mid December – end of April.
 This is high season and this area gets incredibly busy.
 You will have the best weather but the most people and more expensive prices.
 July is also a busy month.

 September – November are best times for less people.
 May and the first half of June are not too busy as it is the start of rainy season and before the summer vacation travel.
 For less crowds, this is another great time of year to visit Manuel Antonio.